Let’s talk about WordPress themes.

-What makes WordPress it so flexible is that it doesn’t come jam-packed with a million features that you may never use.
-That’s why we have plugins, so that we can add the features we want.
+What makes WordPress so flexible is that it doesn’t come jam-packed with a million features that you may never use.
+That’s why we have plugins, so that we can add the features you want.

-Unless of course you go ahead and install a pre-built template that has infinite (well almost) options, buttons and effects and is jam-packed with all the ‘stuff’ (read junk) that’s going to slow it down.
+Unless of course you go ahead and install a pre-built template that has infinite (well almost) options, buttons and effects and is jam-packed with all the ‘stuff’ (junk) that’s going to slow it down.

-Clutter inducing code doesn’t only affect the novices who download a hot new theme and build the website themselves….
+Clutter inducing code doesn’t only affect the novices who download the latest theme and build the website themselves….

-The issues I’ve discussed above can also happen when you ‘buy’ a website from a rogue ‘web designer’ or ‘web developer’ who really doesn’t design or develop the site at all, but rather selects a pre-built, 3rd party theme for you and modifies it to suit your brand.
-Eeeaakkk!
+The issues I’ve discussed above can also happen when you ‘buy’ a website from a rogue ‘web designer’ or ‘web developer’ who really doesn’t design or develop the site at all, but rather selects a pre-built, third party theme for you and modifies it to suit your brand.
+Eeekkk!
 Yes, unfortunately it happens a lot in our industry.

 Rule of thumb is, avoid the red flags and select a provider with in-house designers and developers, just like us!
 We don’t use templates – we design every single website from scratch, bespoke to you and your brand.